Mexican resident cards

 Well, your resident card is an official identification document, similar to a passport.
 So if you lose, damage or have it stolen, take it seriously.
 Get a new one as soon as possible.

-The procedure is repositioning (reposición).
+The procedure is repositioning/replacement (reposición).
 Note that you do not simply get a replacement card for your lost one.
 It is an entirely new process – similar to your original application.
 Repositioning is also the procedure for lost FMM visitor (tourist) cards.

 • Original immigration request form, filled online and printed and signed